BiocPy/rds2py/README.md

 rObj = read_rds(<path_to_file>)
 ```

+Once we have a realized structure of the RDS file, we can now build useful Python representations.

-This `rObj` contains the realized structure of the RDS file as a compatible `dict` object, it contains two keys
+This `rObj` contains the realized structure of the RDS file as a Python `dict` object, it contains two keys
-- `data` if atomic entities, contains the numpy view of the memory space
+- `data`: if atomic entities, contains the numpy view of the memory space.
 - `attributes`: additional properties available for the object.

-The package provides friendly functions to easily convert some R representations to useful python representations.
+The package provides friendly functions to easily convert few R representations to Python representations.

 ```python
 from rds2py import as_spase_matrix, as_SCE